basil08/basil08.github.io/content/post/to-be-or-not-to-be-understanding-hamlet.md

 > **Ophelia** Tis brief, my lord.
 **Hamlet** As woman's love.

 Quick witted and a presence of mind.
+Ophelia, Polonius' daughter and the play's heroine, is describing the short preamble to the play being enacted for the King (Yes, a play within a play).

 > **Hamlet**